 These theorems give us the procedures and implications that allow us to completely solve any system of linear equations.
 The main computational tool is using row operations to convert an augmented matrix into reduced row-echelon form.
-Here's a broad outline of how we would instruct a computer to solve a system of linear equations.
+Here is a broad outline of how we would instruct a computer to solve a system of linear equations.

-- 1. Represent a system of linear equations by an augmented matrix (an array is the appropriate data structure in most computer languages). - 2.
+- 1. Represent a system of linear equations in n variables by an augmented matrix (an array is the appropriate data structure in most computer languages). - 2.
 Convert the matrix to a row-equivalent matrix in reduced row-echelon form using the procedure from the proof of Theorem REMEF.
+Identify the location of the pivot columns, and their number r.

-- 3. Determine r and locate the leading 1 of row r.
-If it is in column n+1, output the statement that the system is inconsistent and halt. - 4.
-With the leading 1 of row r not in column n+1, there are two possibilities: - (a) r = n and the solution is unique.
+- 3. If column n + 1 is a pivot column, output the statement that the system is inconsistent and halt. - 4.
+If column n+1 is not a pivot column, there are two possibilities: - (a) r = n and the solution is unique.
 It can be read off directly from the entries in rows 1 through n of column n + 1. - (b) r < n and there are infinitely many solutions.
 If only a single solution is needed, set all the free variables to zero and read off the dependent variable values from column n+1, as in the second half of the proof of Theorem RCLS.
-If the entire solution set is required, figure out some nice compact way to describe it, since your finite computer is not big enough to hold all the solutions (we'll have such a way soon).
+If the entire solution set is required, figure out some nice compact way to describe it, since your finite computer is not big enough to hold all the solutions (we will have such a way soon).